Born Naked (RuPaul's Drag Race): Episode

 The contestants enter the Werk Room one at a time; in order of appearance: Miss Fame, Ginger Minj, Jaidynn Diore Fierce, Violet Chachki, Max, Katya, Jasmine Masters, Mrs. Kasha Davis, Trixie Mattel, Kandy Ho, Pearl, Kennedy Davenport, Sasha Belle, and Tempest DuJour.
 During her entrance, Tempest DuJour drops a plastic baby from between her legs.
 Kandy Ho asks Tempest DuJour about her age.
 RuPaul welcomes the contestants and introduces the season's first contest, a Fashion Week-inspired mini-challenge requiring contestants to model two looks (spring and fall) for a fashion show on a runway.
 In addition to RuPaul, the fashion show is attended by Michelle Visage, Carson Kressley, Alaska Thunderfuck impersonating Anna Wintour, and Mathu Andersen.
-Violet Chachki's fall look is a reversible tartan cape.

 After the fashion show, the contestants return to the Werk Room to get out of drag.
 RuPaul welcomes members of the Pit Crew and reveals to contestants the main challenge: to design and wear resort looks that "tear away" to reveal an illusion of nudity.
 RuPaul later visits the contestants again in the Werk Room as they prepare for the main stage.
 Trixie Mattel shares that her boyfriend's parents do not approve of her doing drag.